Gulu: Education

 Metal peace monument established in 2009 by the Dutch Embassy at the Gulu District Local Government headquarters.
-It depicts two children reading a book on top of 20 piles of books.
+It depicts two children reading a book on top of a pile of 20 other books.
 The monument was established in honor of the end of the 20 years war of the Lord's Resistance Army led by Joseph Kony.

 Gulu is the home of Gulu University, which has a wide range of programs including agriculture, medicine, business management, and conflict resolution.
 It is one of the three public universities in the Northern Region, the others being Muni University in Arua and Lira University in Lira.
 Gulu University is the parent institution of the Gulu University School of Medicine, one of the nine accredited medical schools in Uganda as of February 2015.
 The Uganda Management Institute, a government-owned tertiary teaching and research institution in management and administration, has a campus in Gulu.
 Gulu also hosts University of the Sacred Heart Gulu, a private university affiliated with the Roman Catholic Archdiocese of Gulu.